DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 One of the major benefits of using R for data visualization is that you can make reproducible workflows where your graphs can incorporate your most up-to-date statistical tests.
 So, let's run some basic analyses here.

+Do note that in R, you need to be [careful with how you specify your sums of squares for ANOVAs](https://stats.stackexchange.com/questions/552451/which-r-functions-are-correct-for-estimating-partial-eta-squared-for-effects-in).

 Anova with `stats::aov()` and `car::Anova()`: